-Section 25(u) of the PABL identifies a requirement that any private approach serving a parking area with fewer than 50 parking spaces shall not have a grade exceeding 2% to 6% for the first 6m inside the property line.
-The proposed private approach has a maximum grade of 2.3% within the first 6m (descending toward the roadway), meeting the requirement.
+Section 25(1)(t) of the PABL identifies a requirement that any private approach serving a parking area with fewer than 50 parking spaces shall not have a grade exceeding 2% for the first 6m inside the property line.
+The proposed private approach has a maximum grade of 2.3% within the first 6m (descending toward the roadway), which marginally exceeds the requirement.
+A waiver of this requirement is requested, as this grade is not anticipated to create a traffic hazard or sightline concerns.
 Beyond the first 6m inside the property line, the proposed parking garage ramp has a grade of 17.1% with 8% transition slopes at either end.